 Crispy Panko Shrimp

-Panko Shrimp breaded with a crispy coating and pan-fried until golden brown.
+Panko Shrimp breaded with a crispy panko coating and pan-fried until golden brown.
 They’re a delicious appetizer or snack or make them for dinner with some rice or fries on the side.

 a shrimp being dipped in the sauce.